accesscode-2-1/unit-1/lessons/10_Github-Debugging.md

 ```

 Here, we use the exception to alert the user as to what went wrong.
 Exceptions propogate up the call stack, so the method that called `myCalculator` can also handle the exception.
 If the exception gets to the top of the call stack, then the program crashes.

+##### Printing and Logging ( time permitting )

+Printing is a very useful debugging method that you've probably already touched.
+Printing is useful because it can help display intermediate program state.
+Logging is essentially the same method (i.e. writing state to external output).

 #### Bonus